-For 2018 affordable housing is defined as ownership or rental housing affordable to households earning 80% of the area median income (AMI) or less.
+Affordable housing is defined as ownership or rental housing affordable to households earning 80% of the area median income (AMI) or less.
 Units must be affordable for 15 years or more.

 For information on corresponding affordable rents and sales prices see https://metrocouncil.org/Communities/Services/Livable-Communities-Grants/2018-Ownership-and-Rent-Affordability-Limits.aspx